About We Create Play Therapy

 Before becoming a therapeutic play practitioner, I worked in a SEN school supporting complex additional needs.

-I have worked as a therapeutic play practitioner for over a year and I am excited to be supporting children in local schools and through We Create.
+I have worked as a therapeutic play practitioner for over two years and I am excited to be supporting children in local schools and through We Create.

 I have a passion and interest in supporting all children, but especially children who might be experiencing challenges because of special educational needs.